openbabel/documentation/Cheminf101/represent.rst

 The simplest query language for chemistry is SMILES itself: Just specify a structure, such as ``Oc1ccccc1``, and search.
 This is how eMolecules' basic searching works (see Sidebar).
-It's simple and, because of the high-performance indexes in eMolecules, it is very fast.
+It's simple and, because of the high-performance indexes in eMolecules, is also very fast.

 However, for general-purpose cheminformatics, one needs more power.
 What if the substructure you're looking for isn't a valid molecule?